HomePrivacy PolicyFeedbackLink to usSite Map

-Question: In Excel, how can you average a column of numbers, excluding one or more cells that are outlyers that shouldn't be averaged?
+Question: In Microsoft Excel, how can you average a column of numbers, excluding one or more cells that are outlyers that shouldn't be averaged?

 For example, if I wanted to average the following numbers, but exclude 4527 from the average calculation because it is a value that is less than 5000.